jeetsukumaran/Syrupy/doc/syrupy.rst

     $ syrupy.py --stderr=^2 /bin/program

+To summarize: the "``--stdout``" and "``--stderr``" options set the destinations for the standard output and standard error streams of COMMAND (and by default are set to "``/dev/null``"), while the "``-1``" and "``-2``" options set the destinations for the standard output and standard error streams of Syrupy (and by default are set to the the shell standard out and standard error).

 Formatting Output
 -----------------
 Syrupy's default output makes for easy visual inspection on a terminal or in a text editor.
 However, you might want to bring the results into a program like R for analysis.
 Some of these analysis programs are very picky about how fields are separated, requiring specific characters or strings to delimit columns.
 You can use the "``--separator``" flag to specify some other string or character to separate the fields, such as tabs or commas.
-Furthermore, by default Syrupy pads out each column with extra spaces so that they are all the same widht, thus getting them to line up on the screen or when viewed in a (monospace-font rendering) text-editor.
+Furthermore, by default Syrupy pads out each column with extra spaces so that they are all the same width, thus getting them to line up on the screen or when viewed in a (monospace-font rendering) text-editor.
 These extra spaces may confuse some other programs, and, if so, you can turn off the flushing or alignment of fields using the "``--no-align``" flag.
 Thus, for example, to produce plain-vanilla/no-frills comma-separated value (CSV) output you would enter::